isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/national-environment-agency-chemical-control-and-management-department-basel-convention.md

 ## Additional Notes:

-1. The HS Codes and Product Codes for hazardous waste, controlled waste and Used Electrical &amp; Electronic Equipment and plastic waste under the purview of NEA-CCMD can be found [at the HS/CA Product Code Search Engine](https://www.tradenet.gov.sg/tradenet/portlets/search/searchHSCA/searchInitHSCA.do).
+1. The HS Codes and Product Codes for hazardous waste, controlled waste and Used Electrical &amp; Electronic Equipments under the purview of NEA-CCMD can be found [here](https://www.nea.gov.sg/corporate-functions/resources/legislation-international-law/multilateral-environmental-agreements/chemical-safety/basel-convention).

 2. If the importer / exporter does not have the required supporting documents (e.g. Basel permit etc), please contact CCMD officers at 67319061 for advice.